 Grasp the handles with your hands facing inwards and pull out to your side and back in a semicircular motion, squeezing your rear delts.
 Your arms should be slightly bent all throughout the movement.
 Perform 4 sets with at least 10 reps.

-This heavy routine is guaranteed to naturally boost your testosterone levels and engage your back muscles and triceps in the most favorable way.
+This heavy back workout is guaranteed to naturally boost your testosterone levels, engage your back muscles and biceps in the most favorable way and produce hypertrophy.
 The end result?
 Colossal muscle growth and increased work capacity.
 That being said, you don’t have to perform it five times per week in order to get best results – in fact, it’s most advisable to limit your back training to once or twice in the week.